SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-**Step 4**: Use Google Cloud Shell to create the three node GKE cluster.
+**Step 4**: Use Google Cloud SDK or Cloud Shell to create the three node GKE cluster.

-* Download and execute the cluster creation script in the Google Cloud Shell.
+* Download and execute the cluster creation script.
 It would be alright to accept the default values for all the script's arguments if you were setting up and running a single message broker; however, some need to be changed to support the 3 node HA cluster.
 If you want to run the HA cluster in a single GCP zone, specify `-n = 3` as the number of nodes per zone and a single `-z <zone>`.
 If you want the HA cluster spread across 3 zones within a region - which is the configuration recommended for production situations - specify the 3 zones as per the example below, but leave the number of nodes per zone at the default value of 1.

 ```sh
 wget https://raw.githubusercontent.com/SolaceProducts/solace-gke-quickstart/master/scripts/create_cluster.sh